Estelle Brodman

 Estelle Brodman (1914–2007) was an American medical librarian and medical historian.
-She held positions at Columbia University, the National Library of Medicine and the Washington University School of Medicine (WUSM).
+She held positions at Columbia University, the National Library of Medicine and the Washington University School of Medicine (WashU Medicine).
 Brodman served terms as director of the Special Libraries Association, president of the Medical Library Association, and editor of the Bulletin of the Medical Library Association.
-Under Brodman's leadership, the library at WUSM became known as a leader in the use of computing machines to perform library functions.
+Under Brodman's leadership, the library at WashU Medicine became known as a leader in the use of computing machines to perform library functions.

 Early life

 Brodman was born in New York City on June 1, 1914.
 Her father, Henry Brodman, was a physician.
 Her mother was Nettie Sameth Brodman.
 She had one brother, Keeve, who became a psychiatrist.
 She described them as growing up in a "culture of Talmudic scholars" and said that there was an emphasis on intellectual pursuits in her family that influenced her for the rest of her career.
 Brodman said that she could not relate to those who did not enjoy learning new things.

 Earning an undergraduate degree in histology and embryology from Cornell University, Brodman was hoping to go to medical school, but she was not accepted.
 She recalled with embarrassment that she had entered a library career almost inadvertently while having a quarrel with her mother.
 When her mother suggested becoming a social worker instead of a physician, Brodman snapped back sarcastically that she would rather become a librarian than a social worker.
 "Since she was paying for it, that's what I became," Brodman explained.

 After earning a bachelor's degree in library science from Columbia University in 1936, Brodman began her career at the Columbia medical library while pursuing a master's degree in library science.
 When Brodman was told that she could never become the head librarian at Columbia because she was a woman, she decided to begin work on a Ph.D. in the history of medicine at Columbia.